bobbingwide/wp-top12/readme.txt

 1. wp-top12 in action - no not really

 == Upgrade Notice ==
-= 1.4.1 =
+= 1.4.2 =
-Upgrade for support for WordPress 6.5
+Upgrade to enable better styling of the plugin table.

 == Changelog ==
-= 1.4.1 =
+= 1.4.2 =
-* Changed: Update wporg_plugins.csv to latest extract ( 11 Nov 2023 )
+* Changed: Update wporg_plugins.csv to latest extract ( 22 Dec 2023 )
-* Changed: Add support for WordPress 6.5
+* Changed: Replace &nbsp; by blank when producing table.
+* Changed: Show count of plugin versions
-* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With WordPress 6.4.2 and WordPress Multisite
-* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.1, PHP 8.2 and PHP 8.3
 * Tested: With PHPUnit 9.6